 Sugar is everywhere and present in so many foods that you wouldn’t think contain sugar but they do.
 It becomes an addiction and can lead to type 2 diabetes.
 By now we know that this leads to weight gain and this raises the risk of tooth decay, acne, heart disease, kidney problems, and a zillion other health issues you don’t want or don’t need.

 So what’s the limit on sugar each day?
 It’s 6 teaspoons for women and 9 teaspoons for men according to the American Heart Association.
 Again, a little sugar is fine, but know your limits and get them from the right sources!
 And remember when you’re shopping to read the labels!
-There weren’t nutrition labels years ago but there are now so take advantage of it.
+There weren’t nutrition labels years ago, but there are now so take advantage of it.
 Reading the ingredients is that important!

 If You Really Want to Reverse Your Type 2 Diabetes